ulyssesmtr/django_rest_clients_api/README.md

 #### Query Parameter Versioning

-This api has 2 versions.
+This API has 2 versions.
 When adding the query parameter "?version=v2" to the URL, two more fields will be displayed for each client: RG and cellphone number.

 #### Validation